 Created by Doug Hornig

 The first novel, Hardball, was nominated for an Edgar in 1984, and the sequel, Hardball, was nominated for a Shamus.
-Horning has also wrote two "political suspense thrillers" featuring CIA Agent Steven Kirk, as well as a few other non-mystery novels.
-He comments in the St. James Guide "I am a writer as opposed to a particular /kind/ of writer.
-I've published novels, short stories, poetry, nonfiction, two screenplays and even had a song commercially recorded."
-Current projects include a book on the 1975 World Series.
+Horning has also wrote two “political suspense thrillers” featuring CIA Agent Steven Kirk, as well as a few other non-mystery novels.
+He comments in the St. James Guide “I am a writer as opposed to a particular kind of writer.
+I’ve published novels, short stories, poetry, nonfiction, two screenplays and even had a song commercially recorded.”
+Last I heard he was working on a book on the 1975 World Series.

 - Foul Shot (1984) | Buy this book